All posts

 Working in a client's country for extended periods can trigger tax obligations your CPA didn't anticipate.
 The PE threshold is structural, not intuitive.

 You fly to a client's country for a three-month engagement.
-You work from their office, attend their meetings, make decisions about project direction.
-You invoice from your home entity.
-Your CPA files your taxes based on where that entity is registered.
+Work from their office, attend their meetings, make calls about project direction.
+Invoice from your home entity.
+Your CPA files based on where that entity is registered.

-But the country where you spent those three months may have a different view.
-From their perspective, you conducted substantial business activity on their soil.
-You used local resources.
-You made decisions with economic impact.
-Depending on the jurisdiction, this pattern can create what tax law calls a Permanent Establishment, and with it, a local tax obligation your home-country filing doesn't address.
+The country where you spent those three months sees it differently.
+You conducted business on their soil, used local resources, made decisions with economic impact.
+Depending on the jurisdiction, this creates what tax law calls a Permanent Establishment and a local tax obligation your home-country filing never touches.

 What triggers a Permanent Establishment

-A Permanent Establishment (PE) is, at its simplest, a sufficient business presence in a country to create a tax obligation there.
-The thresholds vary by jurisdiction and treaty, but the structural patterns that trigger them are consistent:
+A Permanent Establishment (PE) means you have enough business presence in a country to owe taxes there.
+Thresholds vary by jurisdiction and treaty, but four patterns keep showing up:

 Physical presence over time.
-Most jurisdictions set day-count thresholds — 183 days is common, but some are lower.
-The tax residency determination guide maps how different countries count days and apply thresholds.
-These thresholds can be calculated per calendar year, per rolling 12 months, or per engagement.
-The counting methodology matters: a consultant who spends 100 days in Country A across two calendar years might trigger a PE under rolling-period rules while appearing clean on a per-year basis.
+Most jurisdictions set day-count thresholds.
+183 days is common, but some are lower.
+The tax residency determination guide covers how different countries count days.
+The tricky part: thresholds can be calculated per calendar year, per rolling 12 months, or per engagement.
+A consultant who spends 100 days in Country A across two calendar years might look clean on a per-year basis but trip a rolling-period rule.

 Fixed place of business.
-Regular use of a client's office, a co-working space, or any location where business activity occurs repeatedly.
-"Regular" doesn't require daily presence; it requires a pattern.
-A consultant who works from a client's London office every Tuesday and Thursday for six months has established a pattern that looks, structurally, like a fixed place of business.
+Using a client's office, co-working space, or any location where you work repeatedly.
+"Regularly" doesn't mean daily.
+A consultant working from a client's London office every Tuesday and Thursday for six months?
+That's a pattern.

 Dependent agent.
-Having someone in the client's country who habitually acts on your behalf — arranging deals, negotiating terms, committing your entity.
-Even a local contractor who regularly represents you can, structurally, function as a dependent agent.
-The contractor classification analysis maps how the same working arrangement can produce different legal outcomes in different jurisdictions — and how reclassification compounds PE exposure.
+Someone in the client's country who habitually acts on your behalf: arranging deals, negotiating terms, committing your entity.
+Even a local contractor who regularly represents you can function as a dependent agent.
+The contractor classification analysis covers how reclassification compounds PE exposure.

 PE Trigger Comparison